fredytarigan/Tendo/README.md

 # Tendo

-A simple and basic tools to auto update Tencent SSL Certificate based on Cert-Manager certificate secret.
+A simple and basic tool to auto update Tencent SSL Certificate based on Cert Manager certificate secret.

 ## Background

-At the moment we release this tools, Tencent SSL Certificate only support ssl certificate in kubernetes secret with secret type `Opaque`.
+At the moment we release this tool, Tencent SSL Certificate only support SSL Certificates in kubernetes secret with secret type `Opaque`.

-We are using Cert-Manager in our kubernetes cluster to auto generate and verify SSL Certificate from Let's Encrypt.
-Unfortunately, the secret created by Cert-Manager come with type `kubernetes.io/tls`.
+We are using Cert-Manager in our kubernetes cluster to auto generate and verify SSL Certificates from Let's Encrypt.
+Unfortunately, the secret created by Cert Manager comes with the type `kubernetes.io/tls`.

 As a result, we can not export the certificate into Tencent SSL Certificate.